 Empower customers to become more sustainable with their consumption and carbon footprint

 Helping households become better, more efficient consumers has long been heralded by scientists as a requirement to tackle climate change.
 Historically programs and campaigns introduced by utilities have focused on economics – demonstrating to consumers that they’ll save money if they reduce their consumption.
-However, it’s been proven by studies around the world that the motivation to be more virtuous than one’s neighbour may be an even greater incentive than the prospect of lower bills.
-And that’s why we combine the power of analytics with nudges – the behavioural science theory that sits behind our customer engagement programs.
+However, it’s been proven by studies around the world that the motivation to be more virtuous than one’s neighbor may be an even greater incentive than the prospect of lower bills.
+And that’s why we combine the power of analytics with nudges – the behavioral science theory that sits behind our customer engagement programs.
 Explore how a nudge can help your customers save energy.

 Identify and serve vulnerable customers better

-Water and energy experts recognise that on the back of the global pandemic, which has had a detrimental impact on many household’s finances, whilst also seeing a rise in energy and water consumption, suppliers need to take a proactive approach to identify and support their increasing numbers of vulnerable customers.
-This priority demonstrates, not only a sense of ethics and societal responsibility, but also a common commercial sense, as water and energy experts recognise that improving customer services is key to sustaining relationships and growth.
+Water and energy experts recognize that on the back of the global pandemic, which has had a detrimental impact on many household’s finances, whilst also seeing a rise in energy and water consumption, suppliers need to take a proactive approach to identify and support their increasing numbers of vulnerable customers.
+This priority demonstrates, not only a sense of ethics and societal responsibility, but also a common commercial sense, as water and energy experts recognize that improving customer services is key to sustaining relationships and growth.
 Explore how you can provide proactive and better support for vulnerable customers.

-Whether it’s to offer a more holistic service to customers, find new sources of revenue or help customers reduce their consumption, more and more utilities around the world are actively offering more personalised customer experiences.
+Whether it’s to offer a more holistic service to customers, find new sources of revenue or help customers reduce their consumption, more and more utilities around the world are actively offering more personalized customer experiences.
 Advizzo is leading the way in this space and has been offering combined content, analytics and research to leading water and energy companies across the globe.